Quad Cities: Evolution of an identity

 After the Civil War, the region began to gain a common identity.
 The river towns that were thoughtfully planned and competently led flourished, while other settlements, usually get-rich-quick schemes for speculators, failed to pan out.
 By World War I, the towns of Davenport, Rock Island, and Moline had begun to style themselves as the "Tri-Cities", a cluster of three more-or-less equally-sized river communities growing around the small bend of the Mississippi River where it flows west.
 But with the growth of Rock Island County, during the 1930s the term "Quad Cities" came into vogue, as East Moline was given "equal status".
 Despite the fact that the region had earned the name "Quad Cities", the National Basketball League and then the National Basketball Association had a franchise in Moline, Illinois, from 1946 to 1951 called the "Tri-Cities Blackhawks".
 Then, with the opening of an Alcoa (now Arconic) plant east of Davenport in 1948, the town of Bettendorf underwent so much growth that many people in the community discussed the adoption of the name "Quint Cities", but by this time, the name "Quad Cities" had become known well beyond the area, and "Quint Cities" never caught on, despite the efforts of WOC-TV (now KWQC-TV) and others.
 Consequently, when Bettendorf passed East Moline in size, there was some debate about whether Bettendorf had "displaced" East Moline.
 Instead, local officials, such as the Chamber of Commerce, have chosen an inclusive approach, maintaining the name "Quad Cities" yet including all five cities.

-1980s–current
+Since the 1980s

 Beginning in the late 1970s, economic conditions caused major industrial restructuring, which disrupted the basis of the region's economy.
 The major companies, agricultural manufacturers, ceased or scaled back operations in the Quad Cities.
-Factories which closed included International Harvester (Navistar) in Rock Island and Case IH in Bettendorf.
+Factories which closed included International Harvester (International Motors) in Rock Island and Case IH in Bettendorf.
 Moline-based John Deere cut its labor headcount by one half.
-Later in the 1980s, Caterpillar Inc. closed its factories at Mount Joy and Bettendorf.
+Later in the 1980s, Caterpillar closed its factories at Mount Joy and Bettendorf.

 Since the 1990s, the Quad Cities governments, businesses, non-profits and residents have worked hard to redevelop the region.
-They have achieved national attention for their accomplishments.

 Examples of revitalization and rebirth include: